flamapy/flamapy_fw/CONTRIBUTING.md

 For contributors who are not part of this core group, we have a slightly different process.
 We ask you to kindly fork the repository and submit your contributions via a pull request to the develop branch.
 This approach allows us to maintain a structured and collaborative workflow, ensuring each contribution is thoroughly reviewed and seamlessly integrated.
 By following these guidelines, you help us sustain the quality and consistency of Flama, making it a robust and reliable tool for all users.

-### Improving The Documentation
-Good documentation is just as important as good code in an open-source project like Flama.
-It's the gateway for new users and a reference for existing ones.
-Whether you're fixing typos, clarifying existing content, or adding new sections, your contributions make the project more accessible to everyone.
-When contributing to the documentation:

-- **Clarity and Conciseness**: Strive to be clear and concise.
-Remember, readers come from various backgrounds, and what seems obvious to you might not be to someone else.
-- **Consistent Language**: Use language consistent with the existing documentation.
-Pay attention to the tone and style to ensure a seamless reading experience.
-- **Examples and Tutorials**: Where possible, supplement explanations with examples or tutorials.
-They can be invaluable in helping users understand how to use Flama effectively.
-- **Keep It Up-To-Date**: Technology evolves rapidly, and documentation should reflect these changes.
-Help us keep the documentation current by updating it as the project grows and evolves.
-- **Technical Accuracy**: Ensure technical accuracy in your contributions.
-Double-check commands, configurations, and code snippets for correctness.

-Before submitting changes to the documentation, preview them to catch any formatting issues.
-If you're introducing significant changes or new sections, consider opening an issue first to discuss it with the community.
-This collaborative approach helps us maintain comprehensive and user-friendly documentation.

 ## Styleguides

 ### Code Quality and Standards